Santa Fe Passenger Depot (Fresno, California)

 The Santa Fe Passenger Depot, also known as Fresno station, is an historic railroad station and transportation hub in downtown Fresno, California.
-It is served by San Joaquins inter-city passenger trains, Greyhound inter-city buses, and regional transit services including Fresno Area Express and the Fresno County Rural Transit Agency.
+It is served by Gold Runner inter-city passenger trains, Greyhound inter-city buses, and regional transit services including Fresno Area Express and the Fresno County Rural Transit Agency.

 History

 The station was built in 1899 for the San Francisco and San Joaquin Valley Railroad (SF&SJV) and was designed by William Benson Storey for the Atchison, Topeka and Santa Fe Railway (ATSF or Santa Fe).
 It is very similar to the Stockton – San Joaquin Street Station.
 The station was once the Santa Fe's Valley Division Headquarters, and was expanded or renovated nine times between 1908 and 1985.
 Santa Fe closed the station for passenger service in 1966 and completely shuttered the building in the early 1990s.
-When passenger service to Fresno was reinstated on 5 March 1974 Amtrak used a space in the nearby freight house.
+When passenger service to Fresno was reinstated on March 5, 1974, Amtrak used a space in the nearby freight house.
 By the time the city of Fresno purchased the station in 2003, it had fallen into disrepair.
-The station reopened on 12 February 2005 after a US$6 million renovation project largely restored it to its original 1899 appearance.
+The station reopened on February 12, 2005, after a US$6 million renovation project largely restored it to its original 1899 appearance.
 After renovations there are now is 5400 sqft dedicated to passenger service and another 12300 sqft available for lease.
 The Santa Fe Depot was added to the National Register of Historic Places in 1976.

 From its beginning until Amtrak took over nearly all passenger rail service within the United States in 1971, the station was served by ATSF trains, including the famous San Francisco Chief and the Oakland-Barstow line.
 For the first few years after Amtrak's inception Fresno had no rail service.
 In 1974 service by Amtrak/Amtrak California's San Joaquin began.
 Initially, service only included daily service (once in each direction) between Oakland and Bakersfield.
 Originally, the next northbound stop was Merced, but by 1978 the Storey Train Station was added.
 (However, under Amtrak that station was known as Madera, rather than Storey.)
 As the years went by service increased substantially and by 2002 the San Joaquin ran twice daily (in each direction) between Sacramento and Bakersfield and four times daily (in each direction) between Oakland and Bakersfield.

+Gold Runner trains are expected to cease services here once California High-Speed Rail operations begin.